Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

-Need to know how to start?
-I provide you with some great exercise routines, including the estimated calorie burn for each exercise.
+Need to know how to start exercising your dog?
+I provide you with some great exercise routines, including the estimated number of calories burned for each exercise.
 These are easy steps you can follow to get your dog in shape and prevent the diseases associated with obesity.

 A pound of fat is about 3500 calories, so if your dog weighs 50 pounds but should only be 40, he needs to lose about 35,000 calories before returning to his normal weight.
 Without further gain or dietary change, that dog will need about 700 hours of walking, 350 hours of walking off leash, or even 233 hours of running fast.

 - Running: This is the best exercise to burn calories.
-Dogs love to run alongside their human, but even if you do not run their are good alternatives.
+Dogs love to run alongside their human, but even if you do not run, there are good alternatives.
 I have a moped that I drive along the beach and my dogs will chase that until they are exhausted.
-In order to lose weight rapidly the dogs must run fast, about 5 miles an hour.
-In humans that rate is good enough to lose about 600 calories an hour, so a 20 pound dog will lose about 75 calories an hour.
+In order to lose weight rapidly, the dogs must run fast, about 5 miles an hour.
+In humans, that rate is good enough to lose about 600 calories an hour, so a 20-pound dog will lose about 75 calories an hour.

-- Walking with a backpack: When going out walking this is a much more effective way to lose weight for humans, and there is no reason your dog cannot gain from this exercise.
+- Walking with a backpack: When going out walking, this is a much more effective way to lose weight for humans, and there is no reason your dog cannot gain from this exercise.
 Put water bottles or dry kibble in his backpack every day when you go for a walk.
-An 160 pound human uses about 500 calories an hour walking uphill with a pack, and while your dog will probably not lose nearly that much (maybe 250 calories an hour for an 80 pound dog, 125 calories an hour for a 40 pound dog), it is a much better way to lose weight than a normal walk.
+A 160-pound human uses about 500 calories an hour walking uphill with a pack, and while your dog will probably not lose nearly that much (maybe 250 calories an hour for an 80-pound dog, 125 calories an hour for a 40-pound dog), it is a much better way to lose weight than a normal walk.

 - Playing Catch: The advantage for this type of exercise is that the dog´s owner can remain fairly quiet while the dog is getting his exercise.
 Okay, maybe this is not such an advantage, but even a small dog (10 pounds) might lose 20-40 calories.
 If your dog is into catching Frisbees, he might even lose a lot more.

-- Swimming: In humans this activity burns up about 400 calories an hour so a medium sized dog, 40 pounds, might lose about 100 calories an hour.
-My dogs prefer swimming in the river to the ocean, but unless they are encouraged they will just lie on the bank.
+- Swimming: In humans, this activity burns up about 400 calories an hour, so a medium-sized dog, around 40 pounds, might lose about 100 calories an hour.
+My dogs prefer swimming in the river to the ocean, but unless they are encouraged, they will just lie on the bank.
 It sounds like a good motivator for you to swim, doesn´t it?

 Estimated Calorie Loss